 Identity, Discipleship and Community in Early Christianity

 In this module you will focus on five early church documents (1 Thessalonians; The Didache; Mark’s Gospel; 1 Clement; and 1 Peter) to identify the varying patterns that emerged in early churches with regard to a) their identity as followers of Jesus; b) their understanding of the nature of discipleship; and c) their understanding of themselves as a specific community within history.
-The module is taught through a two hour lecture and a seminar each week.

 The Eucharist: An Historical Approach

 The Eucharist has been known by many names over its history: the ‘Eucharist’, the ‘Agape’, the ‘Divine Liturgy’, the ‘Mass’, the ‘Lord’s Supper’ and ‘Holy Communion’.
 The variety of names suggests not only its significance for Christians but also the diverse ways in which it has been understood over the past two millennia.
 In this module you’ll discuss topics such as the practice and development of the Eucharist as well as central disputes and contemporary issues relating to it.
-For this module you’ll have a one hour lecture and seminar each week.

-Religion and Fantasy
+Religion and European Culture

 Narrative and Theology

 This module offers students a grounding in the various ways in which narrative shapes theological thinking, looking at the Yale School in particular and their promotion of 'narrative theology'.
 This will include questions about the tragic nature of the gospel, its 'realistic' character, the history of ways of reading scripture, and the relation of narrative and liturgy.
 It also looks at the ways throughout Christian history whereby narrative has been used to describe the religious life through autobiography (Augustine's Confessions) and lives of the saints.
 There will also be a comparative element in which we shall look at Jewish and Sufi story-telling as well as life-writing in Judaism and Islam and holocaust writings.
-Second year participants will be expected to contribute to non-assessed joint presentations.

-The Philosophy of Religion
+The Philosophy of Religion, Atheism and Nihilism

 In this module you’ll explore significant problems in the philosophy of religion, such as the credibility of the existence of God, the relation between religion and science, the relation between religion and morality, the problem of evil, and the possibility of an after-life.
 There will also be discussion of significant themes such as the nature of being, of faith, of religious experience, of religious language, and of religious love.
 You will consider significant thinkers including Plato, Anselm, Aquinas, Hume, Kant, Kierkegaard, Nietzsche, Freud and Weil.
-You’ll have two hours of lectures each week and a seminar every other week.